SEvernham/cross-account-access-monitor/README.md

 3. Verify IAM permissions for all components
 4. Ensure all required parameters are correctly configured

-## License
+### License

-This solution is provided as-is for educational and operational purposes.
-Review and test thoroughly before deploying in production environments.
+This solution is provided as-is for educational and testing purposes.

+PRODUCTION DEPLOYMENT NOTICE
+This solution is intended as a reference architecture and is provided as educational and testing purposes only.
+Required before production deployment:
+  - Error handling implementation
+  - Logging implementation
+  - Compliance validation
+  - High availability configuration
+  - Performance optimization

+No warranty is provided, express or implied.
+Production use requires thorough evaluation and testing for your specific environment.